Valuation

 (Net Profit ÷ Shareholder Equity) × 100

-ROE measures how efficiently a company uses shareholder money to generate profits.
-An ROE of 20% means the company earns ₹20 profit for every ₹100 of shareholder equity.
+ROE measures how efficiently a company uses shareholder money.
+An ROE of 20% means ₹20 profit for every ₹100 of equity.

-How to interpret: ROE above 15% is generally good.
+How to interpret: ROE above 15% is good.
 Above 20% is excellent.
 Very high ROE (40%+) could indicate high debt — check debt-to-equity alongside.
-Warren Buffett looks for companies with consistently high ROE.

 ROCE